15 Sarah J Maas Books in Order: A Complete Guide to the Hit Books

 The book wraps up Feyre’s story nicely, bit leaves room at the end for her sisters and the other members of the Night Court to get their own stories and adventures.

-This short novel bridges the gap between the #ACOTAR trilogy and the next three books set in the same universe.
-It saw us catching up with all of our favorite characters during the Winter Solstice.
+This short novel bridges the gap between the #ACOTAR trilogy and the next books set in the same universe.
+It has us catching up with all of our favorite characters during the Winter Solstice.

 A Court of Silver Flames by Sarah J. Maas